-Richmond's public transport system is adequate, if not as advanced as those in bigger East Coast cities.
-Downtown Richmond and many of its surrounding neighbourhoods are quite walkable, and the city is also encouraging residents to cycle by building bike lanes and implementing bike-sharing programmes.
-That said, many Richmondians still prefer to own their own vehicle for the sake of convenience, especially parents who have kids to cart around, and outdoorsy types who like to explore further afield.
+Richmond's public transport system is adequate and efficient, while downtown and its surrounding neighbourhoods are fairly walkable.
+The city also encourages residents to cycle with dedicated lanes and bike-sharing programmes.
+That said, many Richmonders still prefer to own a car for convenience, especially parents who have kids to haul around and adventurists who like to explore further afield.

 Public transport in Richmond

-The Greater Richmond Transit Company (GRTC) runs the bus services in Richmond, but this system is mostly limited to the central areas and only serves small parts of the suburban counties.
-The far West End (Innsbrook and Short Pump) and almost all of Chesterfield County have no public transportation despite dense housing, retail and office development.
+The Greater Richmond Transit Company (GRTC) runs bus services in Richmond.
+However, this system is largely limited to the central areas and only serves small parts of the suburban counties.
+That said, the service is constantly expanding and has introduced routes in places such as Chesterfield County.

-GRTC also runs an ever expanding rapid-bus system called the GRTC Pulse, which (for now) runs along Broad Street from Willow Lawn to Rocketts Landing, and provides a speedier commute.
+GRTC also runs a rapid-bus system called the GRTC Pulse, which (for now) runs along Broad Street from Willow Lawn to Rocketts Landing, and provides a faster commute.

 Taxis in Richmond

-There are several cab companies in Richmond.
-Taxis can be hailed on the street or at taxi ranks, but commuters who live in the suburbs will have to call and book a taxi in advance either by phone or app.
-Ride-hailing services are increasingly taking over the cab market thanks to their convenience and user-friendliness.
-These include Uber, Lyft and Bolt, among others.
+There are several taxi companies in Richmond.
+Taxis can be hailed on the street or at ranks, but commuters who live in the suburbs will have to call and pre-book a cab.
+Ride-hailing services such as Uber, Lyft and Bolt are increasingly taking over the cab market, thanks to their convenience and user-friendliness.

 Driving in Richmond

-Newcomers to Richmond tend to buy their own set of wheels within the first few months of arrival.
-Cars aren't strictly necessary for those who live in downtown and central areas, but most suburbians own their own vehicles.
+Newcomers in Richmond usually purchase a set of wheels within the first few months of their arrival.
+Be that as it may, cars aren't strictly necessary for those living downtown and in central areas.
+But most people living in suburbia own a vehicle.

-Traffic in Richmond is not as congested as in other major East Coast cities, but commuters will still have to plan carefully and factor in congestion in central areas.
-For commutes to surrounding areas, Richmond is pretty conveniently located at the intersection of several highways.
-The intersection includes the major north-south bound Interstate 95 and the east-west bound Interstate 64, and supported by Interstate 295 and Virginia State Route 288.
+Traffic in Richmond is not as congested as in other major East Coast cities, but commuters should still plan carefully and factor in congestion in central areas.
+Richmond is conveniently located at the intersection of numerous highways, making commutes to surrounding areas relatively easy.
+The intersections include the major north-south bound Interstate 95 and the east-west bound Interstate 64, and are supported by Interstate 295 and Virginia State Route 288.

-Those with a driver's licence from another state or country are usually allowed to drive in the US, as long as their licence remains valid.
-Those with licences in languages other than English should obtain an International Driving Permit (IDP) before the move.
+Those with a valid driving licence from another state or country will be allowed to drive in the US.
+Expats with driving licences in languages other than English should obtain an International Driving Permit (IDP) before the move.

-Once a resident of Virginia, drivers should visit the Virginia DMV to obtain a local driver's licence.
+Once a resident of Virginia, drivers should visit the Virginia DMV to obtain a local driving licence.